lucisaldanha/covid-info/README.md

 ## Objective

-Start to think responsively, thinking about the final layout of my website.
+Learn how to think responsively, having the final layout of website in mind.

-With the spread of the Coronavirus in 2020, I decided to use this topic for this responsive project, adding some tips to prevent the spread of virus and where to find information in many regions of the world.
+With the spread of the Coronavirus in the year of 2020, I decided to use this topic for this responsive project, adding tips to prevent the spread of the virus and where to find information in many regions of the world.

 ## Next Steps